ehealthafrica-ci/rapidsms_tut/README.md

     sudo chown <yourself>:<your group> /srv/pillar
         # [ Note: on a live Salt Master, this directory should be _very_ restricted. ]

-Copy the files (top.sls and settings.sms) into your new pillar.
+Copy the skeleton pillar files into your new pillar.

     cp -r ./saltpillar/* /srv/pillar